Digital Mental Health Research Team

 Brian Lo MHI, PhD(c)

-Brian Lo is a Doctoral Candidate at the Institute of Health Policy, Management and Evaluation, University of Toronto, and CIHR Health Systems Impact Fellow at the Centre for Addiction and Mental Health (CAMH).
-His research focuses on exploring how the uptake of digital health tools, such as electronic health record systems, mobile health apps, virtual care and patient portals, can be enhanced to enable better care for patients, families and clinicians.
+Brian Lo is a Senior Project Manager at Unity Health, a Doctoral Candidate at the Institute of Health Policy, Management and Evaluation, University of Toronto, and a CIHR Health Systems Impact Fellow at the Centre for Addiction and Mental Health (CAMH).
+His research focuses on exploring how the uptake of digital health tools, such as mobile health apps, virtual care, and patient portals, can be enhanced to enable better care for patients, families and clinicians.

 Dr. Sara Ling RN, PhD